danforth-restorative/danforth-restorative.com/_posts/2021-08-19-objectification.md

   - Mens Health
 ---

-Since I've heard of the term "sexual objectification", I couldn't relate to it.
-If confronted with the idea of hyper-sexualization, or over-sexualization, I could have grappled.
+Since I've heard of the term "sexual objectification", I found it challenging to relate with, and have noticed a similar phenomenon among other men.

+If confronted with the idea of hyper-sexualization, or over-sexualization, I could have related with.
 But objectification?

-The idea of thinking of women as objects doesn't make sense at face value.
-Though I've come to recognize objectification as the outcome of self-centeredness, or as describing the experience on the receiving end, rather than a stance that men take up consciously.
+Thinking of women as objects doesn't make sense at face value, and who wants to admit to themselves that they have?
+Much safer to think of other people as objectifying, if at all.

-That said, these aren't concepts I'd spent much time weighing.
-That was my privilege, that I didn't have to.
-What seems so crystal clear now, was a mystery to me, then.
-Looking back, I find a great deal of my behavior and ways of relating with women to be entirely absurd.
+The sexual objectification of women is a subject I haven't spent much time thinking about, until recently.
+Instead, I was busy participating with it.

 Clearly this is no simple subject, and there will be no simple explanations.
-Instead, I've approached the problem from a number of angles, that I intend to explore further in this post, the first of a series.

-- What is exactly is the Sexual Objectification of Women?
-- A review of influential literature surrounding objectification.
-- Rape culture: A historical perspective.
+Instead I'll try to break it apart into manageable lines of inquiry.

 ## What even is Objectification?

-It appears that the concept of objectification is at the heart of feminist literature and philosophy.
-If you are casually familiar with philosophy, those origins immediately explain the difficulty a lay-person might have in digesting it at face value.
+The concept of objectification appears to be at the heart of feminist literature and philosophy.
 In her 1995 paper, ["Objectification"](https://sci-hub.se/https://doi.org/10.1111/j.1088-4963.1995.tb00032.x), Martha Nussbaum offers the following points to describe treating a person as an object:
 > 1. Instrumentality; The objectifier treats the object as a tool of his or her purposes.
 > 2. Denial of autonomy: The objectifier treats the object as lacking in autonomy and self-determination.
 > 3. Inertness: The objectifier treats the object as lacking in agency, and perhaps also in activity.